brendan-munnelly/test-deploy-app/README.md

 # Test Deploy App

 Welcome to the Test Deploy App!
-This is a simple ReactJS application hosted on GitHub Pages.
+This is a simple but functional ReactJS application hosted on GitHub Pages.

 ## Overview